From Shalom Christian Academy's Middle School Principal Dr. Patty Flood

 Our goal is to support and prepare our students during this transitional time in their lives.
 Academic credibility is achieved through small classes and directed curriculum.
 This allows for increased contact with teaching staff who model our living curriculum.

 There are various practices the middle school faculty puts into place so middle school students can develop and form positive relationships.
-Students are divided into small groups where eighth grade students serve as leaders and take initiative in planning activities and having the group work together to perform a skit, carry out a task, or serve others.
-There is also a Bridge program for 6th grade students to help with the transition from the elementary setting to the middle school setting.
+Students are divided into small groups where eighth grade students serve as leaders and take initiative in planning activities and having the group work together.
+There is also a Bridge program for 6th grade students to help with the transition from the elementary to the middle school setting.

-Middle school offers a variety of extracurricular activities and electives such as band, art, drama, chorus, clubs, mini terms, basketball, soccer, and volleyball.
-Students also have a computer class each year in addition to being introduced to cooking, sewing, and basic building techniques.
+Middle school offers a variety of extracurricular activities and electives such as band, art, drama, chorus, clubs, basketball, soccer, and volleyball.
+Students also have a computer class each year in addition to being introduced to cooking, sewing, basic building techniques, and robotics.

-Technology increasingly becomes an engaging tools for students as well as a convenience in turning in and assigning homework.
+Technology increasingly becomes an engaging tool for students as well as a convenience in turning in and assigning homework.
 Teachers use interactive whiteboards as a teaching tool.
+Google Classroom is used to assign homework and serves as a platform for discussion.
 A computer lab is available for projects and laptop carts are implemented in the classroom.

 Along with core subjects such as language arts, math, science, social studies, and Bible, students attend chapel once a week.
 They also take part in Learn to Serve which gives them an opportunity to minister to others through various tasks throughout the school.
 Some are “buddies” with elementary classes and others help by cleaning areas of the school.